-10. REGISTRATION OF SOCIETIES OR SIMILAR ORGANISATION
+REGISTRATION OF SOCIETIES OR SIMILAR ORGANIZATIONS

-Societies and similar organisations refer to any club type organisation irrespective of whether it is registered under Companies Commission, Registrar of Societies, Commissioner of Sports or any act of Parliament.
+38. Societies or similar organizations refer to any club type organization irrespective of whether it is registered under the Commissioner of Companies, Registrar of Societies, Commissioner of Sports or any act of Parliament.

-Club type organisation can be public interest organisation, non-profit organisation or any organisation gazetted under the relevant Ministries.
-Examples of societies and similar organisations are trade union, professional association, trade association and recreation club.

-Societies, non-profit organisations, charities or cooperatives are required to be registered if their supplies of taxable goods and services exceed the prescribed threshold.
+- 39. Club type organization can be public interest organization, non-profit organization or any organization gazetted under the relevant Ministries.
+Examples of societies or similar organizations are trade union, professional association, trade association and recreation club. - 40.
+Societies or similar organizations are required to be registered if their supplies of taxable goods and services exceed the prescribed threshold.